jhvhs/gob-mock/README.md

   Expect(bash.StdOut).NotTo(gbytes.Say("Doggos"))
 ```

+All types of spies also have a variation with a `Shallow` prefix.
+A shallow spy would not
+be exported.
+This is useful for preventing contamination of other scripts called from within
+the script under test.
+For examples, see the [integration tests](./gob_test.go).

 ### Mocks
 A mock does everything that a spy does, but also provides an entry point into the mocking function.